 Microfinance Ireland manages the Microenterprise Loan Fund so that it earns interest income from loans to customers and surplus cash on deposits with banks.
-The main financial risks arising from MFI's activities are credit risk, liquidity risk and interest rate risk.
+The main financial risks arising from MFI's activities are credit risk and liquidity risk.
 The Board reviews and agrees policies for managing each of these risks, which are summarised below.